If there’s one station that can break rhythm and spike your heart rate in HYROX, it’s the burpee broad jumps.

 HYROX Burpee Broad Jump Tips

-Burpee Broad Jumps are an all over body workout, and differs from a traditional burpee as you need to jump forwards with each rep. For most people, they can be very tough and hike up your heart rate, especially if you don’t pace them appropriately.
+Burpee Broad Jumps are an all over body workout, and differs from a traditional burpee as you need to jump forwards with each rep. For most people, they can be very tough and spike your heart rate, especially if you don’t pace them appropriately.

 You want to ideally, if possible, aim for solid consistent pacing throughout the station (as opposed to going really fast for a while, then having to take long breaks while you catch your breath).
 To help do this, most people benefit from not taking excessively long jumps with each rep; that might seem like the way to get the distance covered as quickly as possible, but it can be very taxing on your legs and heart.